eliascyberlab/Cybersecurity-Lab-Reports/System-hardening/windows/README.md

 Get-NetTCPConnection | Select-Object LocalAddress, LocalPort, RemoteAddress, RemotePort, State, @{Name="ProcessName";Expression={(Get-Process -Id $_.OwningProcess).ProcessName}} | Format-Table -AutoSize

 Upon executing this command, I identified several high-risk active listeners and background services that were not required for my current operations:
+a.
 Print Spooler (spoolsv): Active on Port 10565.
+b.
 SMB Server (System): Active on Port 445.
+c.
 Remote Access Tools: AnyDesk and TeamViewer were found running in an "Automatic" persistent state, maintaining listeners on Ports 7070 and 5939.

-2. Attack Surface Reduction (Hardening)
+# 3. Remediation (Hardening Steps)
 Based on the findings above, I initiated a hardening phase to terminate these listeners and close potential entry points for attackers.
 A. Legacy Service Mitigation (Print & File Sharing)
 Action: Terminated and Disabled the Print Spooler and Server (LANMAN) services.